Vermont Historic Markers Highlight History, People and Places

 Of the nearly 300 Vermont historic markers across the state, the Green Mountain Club’s plaque is where James P. Taylor originally conceived of The Long Trail.
 Taylor founded the Green Mountain Club to bring his vision to life at a meeting at the Van Ness House, a hotel once located the corner of Main and St. Paul Streets in Burlington until it burned in 1951.

-Vermont historic markers are in every corner of the state—from Addison to Woodstock.
 The state’s Roadside Historic Site Marker Program began with the legislature’s 1947 establishment of the Historic Sites Commission, now the Division for Historic Preservation.

 -“It’s an important reminder that after 111 years, the Green Mountain Club is still here,” Mike DeBonis, the Green Mountain Club’s executive director, told a crowd at the historic marker’s unveiling in Burlington on Nov.
 19. Photo courtesy of the Green Mountain Club.